 Guides and handbooks are references or sets of instructions in a form that is quickly accessible.
 For example, consider a user guide for assembling a new bookshelf.

 MLA Handbook provides a quick reference guide for a defined research writing style.

 Example: laboratory employees use a standard operating procedure to complete potable water analysis.

-Writing in the Correct Style
+Writing in the correct style

 At long last, you can start to write!
-By going through this thoughtful planning process, the writing will be easier and more efficient.
+By going through this thoughtful planning process, writing will be easier and more efficient.

 While the content will now be clear, you need to ensure the style of writing is suitable for a technical document.
-The writing needs to be accessible, direct and professional.
+The writing needs to be accessible, direct, and professional.
 Flowery or emotional text is not welcome in a technical document.
 To ensure your text maintains this style, integrate the following key technical characteristics into your writing:

 The active voice is easier to read and understand than the passive voice.
 Whenever possible, choose the active voice in your sentences.
 In active voice, the subject of the sentence is the doer of the action.